openstack-archive/tripleo-docs/doc/source/install/post_deployment/package_update.rst

    RPMs.
 If you use stable RDO repositories, you don't need to change anything.

+   Update container image parameter files:

+   .. admonition:: Queens
+      :class: queens

       Fetch latest container images to your undercloud registry and generate a Heat environment file pointing to new container images.
 This is done via workflow described in :doc:`containerized deployment documentation<../containers_deployment/overcloud>`.

+   .. admonition:: Rocky
+      :class: rocky

+      Prepare an environment file with new ``ContainerImagePrepare`` parameter.
+This is done via a command described in :doc:`container image preparation documentation<../advanced_deployment/container_image_prepare>`.

 #. **Update preparation**